 Now that we have established a differentiation between wild and domesticated turkeys, let's jump right in and talk about the storied history of these amazing birds.

 Turkeys originated right here in North American and have inhabited the continent for around 20 million years, sharing a distant relative with pheasant, grouse and other fowl species.
 It was the native peoples of Central America (modern day Mexico most heavily) that first domesticated the turkey.
 Some records put the date of earliest turkey domestication around 1,500 years ago!

-When domesticating an animal species for use as a food source, there are a few traits that are strategically bred to bring about a domestic species with high quality meat yield and ease of care.
+When domesticating an animal species for use as a food source, there are a few traits that are strategically bred to bring about a species with a high quality meat yield in addition to ease of care.
 Over generations, these domesticated turkeys developed meatier breasts, shorter legs and eventually lost the ability to fly all together.
-That is right, wild turkeys can fly!
-Quite well to some folks surprise.
-Wild turkeys can fly impressive distances for their body to wing size ratio.
-They also roost in trees overnight, often shockingly high in the forest canopy.
+Believe it or not, their wild cousins are impressive fliers despite their wing-to-body ratio.
+Wild turkeys also roost in trees overnight, often shockingly high in the forest canopy.

 These domesticated turkeys that were unable to fly were mush easier to keep in pens and offered up a hearty meal when the time came.
 These domesticated turkeys were a consistent and plentiful source of food for the native people of Central America and later, the early Spanish occupiers that showed up from across the sea.
 Prizing these turkeys as a food source and learning how to properly care for them from native peoples, Spanish conquistadores brought the domestic turkey with them upon return to Europe around 1519.
 It was only a few decades before the domestic turkey became common throughout the entirety of Europe.